 Built in 1905, the Petersen Granary was originally located on the family’s farm on Lily Bay Road.
-Utilized as a storage facility for a variety of livestock feed, the granary was typical of similar Norwegian-style storage buildings.
-Stranding on posts sunk into the grounds, this building is an example of the transition form log buildings with cedar shingles to wood plank siding and features roll roofing.
+Utilized as a storage facility for a variety of livestock feed, the granary’s design was typical for Norwegian-style storage buildings.
 The granary, though Norwegian in design, is a modern-era building.
-The lean-to on the sides was easily added and provided protection from the weather for livestock or storage implements.

 The Kohl Fish House was originally located in Jacksonport and is typical of many that were built along the in the harbors to provide docking for the fish boats.
 In 1993, Ed Kohl’s daughters donated the Kohl Fish House to the Door County Historical Society and it become the start of the Heritage Village.

 The Schopf House

 This home was built in Jacksonport around 1882 by the Lautenbach family, immigrants from Germany.
 In 2006, the DCHS move the home to the Heritage Village.
 It was named in honor of Orville Schopf, who was instrumental in helping to fulfill the mission of the historical society.

 Built in 1877, in the town o f Clay Bank, this building was called home by the Warren family.
 Family members donated the house and many of its furnishings, and in 2004, the DCHS move the home to the Heritage Village.

 Completed in 2018, the Madden Tool Museum was built out of a reconstructed barn.
 It includes tool displays and an area for demonstrations.
 The DCHS has been told that it is a one-of -a-kind museum, unlike any other in the State of Wisconsin.